 From day one, you will contribute to a diverse range of assignments by undertaking quantitative and qualitative research and analysis.
 We would expect you to quickly pick up a project and work on it for about six months.
 You’ll usually be part of a multi-disciplinary team.

 A typical issue you would tackle may involve engaging with a client, reviewing and discussing analytical options, preparing and delivering analysis and reporting your results.
 We would expect you to initially work under close supervision to ensure you receive the necessary support and we will also provide the relevant training.
-We use a sophisticated quantitative analytical approach, including data linking and propensity score matching where you will need to communicate your work clearly.
-You may also use qualitative techniques, including literature review and interviewing individuals involved in a policy.
+We use sophisticated quantitative analytical approaches, including data linking and propensity score matching where you will need to communicate your work clearly.
+We also often have work using qualitative techniques, including literature review and interviewing individuals involved in a policy.
+We usually work with others, and you may help to design and manage, as well as undertake, some evidence gathering undertaken with collaborators.

 What you need to have

-We are looking for highly numerate people with excellent strategic thinking, business analysis, problem solving and interpersonal skills.
-You will have a passion for the practical applications of economics to solve problems and for evidence-based decision making.
-The successful candidate will need to think strategically, interacting with senior clients to communicate technical concepts in a compelling and accessible way.
-You should be familiar with business case methodologies and using economic models.
+We are looking for numerate people with excellent strategic thinking, analysis, problem solving and interpersonal skills.
+You will have a passion for the practical application of economics, statistics and research skills to solve public policy problems and for evidence-based decision making.

-Our standard entry requirement is at least a 2:1 degree from a reputable institution ideally with a focus on economics or a related discipline.
-We would welcome a postgraduate degree in statistics, economics or another quantitative public policy.
+Our standard entry requirement is at least a 2:1 degree from a reputable institution ideally with a focus on economics, public policy analysis or a related discipline.
+We would welcome a postgraduate degree in statistics, economics or policy/social research.
 We would like you to demonstrate:

-- A passion for the practical application of economics to solve problems.
+- A passion for the practical application of economics or research skills to solve problems.

 - Public policy analysis skills: Proven ability to apply analytical approaches to real world problems.
-Ideally this would involve practical application of quantitative methods, such as regression analysis and data preparation techniques.
+Ideally this would involve practical application of either quantitative methods, such as regression analysis, data preparation/visualising techniques; or qualitative approaches, or both.

 - Collaboration and partnering: The ability to work in a team and to encourage the best out of others.